SCOPE OF THIS CHAPTER

 Therefore, this chapter should be read in conjunction with the Related Chapters.

-This chapter was added to the manual in March 2017.
+This chapter has been added to the manual in March 2017.

 - The Birth Father